B. Gerald Cantor (1916-1996)

 Innovator, achiever, benefactor, visionary: B. Gerald Cantor was a modern-day Renaissance man whose diverse achievements left enduring imprints in the arenas of business, philanthropy and the visual arts.

-Mr. Cantor launched his financial career at 18 and before his 30th birthday had established his own firm, a securities brokerage which he nurtured into an industry leader with a global presence.
+Mr. Cantor launched his financial career at 18 and before his 30th birthday had established his own firm, Cantor Fitzgerald Inc., a securities brokerage that he nurtured into an industry leader with a global presence.
 Considered the father of screen brokerage, he revolutionized the trading of U.S. government securities.

 In 1945, his visceral response to a sculpture by Auguste Rodin led to a lifelong fascination with the renowned French artist – Mr. Cantor’s self-described “magnificent obsession.”
-Over the course of several decades, he assembled what would be the largest collection of Rodin sculptures in private hands.
-The joy he took in collecting was eclipsed only by the pleasure he derived from sharing these masterworks with others.
+Over the course of several decades, he assembled what would be the largest collection of Rodin sculpture in private hands.
+The joy he took in collecting was eclipsed only by the pleasure he felt when sharing these masterworks with others.

 Mr. Cantor and his wife, Iris, collaborated in organizing exhibitions, promoting scholarship on Rodin, and donating artworks to museums and universities around the world.
 Their philanthropic partnership also extended to the medical realm, benefiting research and treatment programs to address some of the most urgent healthcare challenges of our time.